CSCfi/csc-user-guide/docs/data/Allas/using_allas/s3_client.md

 In this example, the object _salmon.jpg_ in the pseudo folder _fishes_ is made public:
 <pre>
 $ <b>s3cmd put fishes/salmon.jpg s3://my_fishbucket/fishes/salmon.jpg -P</b>
-Public URL of the object is: http://a3s.fi/my_fishbucket/fishes/salmon.jpg
+Public URL of the object is: https://a3s.fi/my_fishbucket/fishes/salmon.jpg
 </pre>

-**Note:** The above client outputs a URL with `http://` (which is not open in the object storage firewall).
-The URL needs to be manually changed to `https` if this kind of a client is used.

 ## Giving another project read access to a bucket